openstack/charm-deployment-guide/deploy-guide/source/app-managing-power-events.rst

     vault operator unseal <key>
     vault operator unseal <key>

-See `Vault`_ in the Charms Deployment Guide for more details.
+See the `Vault appendix`_ in the Charms Deployment Guide for more details.

 Known issues
 ++++++++++++